porizou/pointcloud_to_laserscan_ros2/README.md

 # pointcloud_to_laserscan
 This package provides a ROS2 node that converts PointCloud2 data to LaserScan data.
-The filtered points are projected to a 2D plane and then converted to a 1D LaserScan message.
+The filtered points are projected onto a 2D plane and converted to LaserScan messages.

 # Usage